PrefectHQ/prefect/docs/tutorial/work-pools.md

         $ prefect deployment run 'get-repo-info/my-first-deployment'

-You can also run your flow via the Prefect UI: https://app.prefect.cloud/account/ abc/workspace/123/deployments/deployment/xyz
+You can also run your flow through the Prefect UI: https://app.prefect.cloud/account/ abc/workspace/123/deployments/deployment/xyz
 ```